xuri/excelize-doc/en/data.md

 f.AddDataValidation("Sheet1", dv)
 ```

+If you type the items into the data validation dialog box (a delimited list), the limit is 255 characters, including the separators.
+If your data validation list source formula is over the maximum length limit, please set the allowed values in the worksheet cells, and use the `SetSqrefDropList` function to set the reference for their cells.

 Example 4，set data validation on `Sheet1!A7:B8` with validation criteria source `Sheet1!E1:E3` settings, create in-cell dropdown by allowing list source:

 <p align="center"><img width="654" src="./images/data_validation_04.png" alt="Data validation"></p>